Vetalb8/react-leanjs-bolierplate/README.md

 ## Webpack 2
 ### Features
-* Adding [Polyfills.js] file.
-That will help to add transparency and not mention anymore ["whatwg-fetch"], ["object-assign"] and ["es6-promise"] in the development files files.<br>
+* Adds [Polyfills.js] file.
+This will help to add transparency and not mention anymore ["whatwg-fetch"], ["object-assign"] and ["es6-promise"] in the development files files.<br>
-All these files, plus some babel transformations (see babel chapter) it keeps React running in 95% of the browsers since 2011 (>=IE9).
+All these files, plus some babel transformations (see babel chapter) keeps React running in 95% of the browsers since 2011 (>=IE9).
 * Hot Reload & watcher of any type of file inside "src" folder.
 * Error overlay in browser.
-No need to look more the console.
+No need to look at the console.
 * Check Linting before build.
 * Omit files: ".test.(js|jsx)" and ".story.(js|jsx)".
 * Add CSS transformations to support all browsers. ([postcss-loader]) Example: